Baan Baht (Monk's Alm Bowl Village)

-Once only popular among wholesalers and traders, Chatuchak Weekend Market has reached a landmark status as a must-visit place for tourists.
-Its sheer size and diverse collections of merchandise will bring any seasoned shoppers to their knees – this is where you can literally shop ‘till you drop’.
+Once only popular among wholesalers and traders, Chatuchak Weekend Market is now a must-visit place for tourists.
+Its sheer size and diverse collections of merchandise will bring any seasoned shoppers to their knees – this is where you can literally shop ‘till you drop’!

 Doi Tung Shop

 This well-established brand is better known for its coffee than its fascinating lineup of handmade crafts, even though they're actually the cornerstone of the brand.
 Instead of pure function, Doi Tung crafts sport contemporary designs that feel resolutely Thai yet blend in with western-style homes, whether home accessories, hand-woven carpets, ceramics, mulberry paper stationery, or apparel.

 Most major shopping malls, such as Siam Paragon, The Emporium and Siam Discovery Center, carry Doi Tung products and there are a few standalone stores, too.

 This manmade island just north of Bangkok is home to ethnic Mon people, who are renowned for their exceptional pottery skills.
 But unlike northern Thailand's celadon ware or stoneware, Koh Kret's earthenware pottery has simple forms and a rather down-to-earth appeal, which goes very well as a decorative piece in the garden.